If you’re planning to implement an ISMS (information security management system), you’ll need to document the scope of your project.

-Documenting your scope is also a requirement of ISO 27001, the international standard that describes best practices for an ISMS.
+Documenting your scope with an ISMS scope statement is also a requirement of ISO 27001, the international standard that describes best practices for an ISMS.

-What should the ISO 27001 scoping document look like?
+What should the ISO 27001 ISMS scope document look like?

-Organisations often get tripped up by how to document the scope of their ISMS, either guessing or spending an inordinate amount of time researching how much detail to go into and the best way to lay out the information.
+Organisations often get tripped up by how to document the scope of their ISMS, either guessing or spending an inordinate amount of time researching how much detail to go into and the best way to present the information.

 However, you can avoid that hassle by using our ISO 27001 ISMS Documentation Toolkit.

-Developed by expert ISO 27001 practitioners and enhanced by more than ten years of customer feedback and continual improvement, it contains a customisable scope statement as well as templates for every document you need to implement an effective ISMS and comply with the Standard.
+Developed by expert ISO 27001 practitioners and enhanced by more than ten years of customer feedback and continual improvement, it contains a customisable ISO 27001 ISMS scope statement template as well as templates for every document you need to implement an effective ISMS and comply with the Standard.

 The toolkit contains:

-- A complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;
+- An ISMS scope document template and a complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;

 - Easy-to-use dashboards and gap analysis tools to ensure complete coverage of the Standard; and

 - Direction and guidance from expert ISO 27001 practitioners.